systemslab/popper-paper/paper/paper.md

 consumed by a post-processing script, or directly by the scripts that generate an image.

-The experiment output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
+The experiment output can be in any format (CSV, HDF, NetCDF, etc.), as long as it is versioned and referenced.
 An important component of the experiment logic is that it should assert the original assumptions made about the environment (`setup.yml`), for example, the operating